makerdao/community/governance/polls/Vault Compensation Denomination - April 13, 2020.md

 Arguments for compensation in ETH/BAT:
 - Least surprising to vault owners
 - Avoids the risk that vault owners feel cheated, compromising the objectives of compensation: happy users, no distortion of symmetry, positive impact on reputation, and future mass adoption.
-Arguments for compensation in DAI (the DAI value of the residual collateral at the time of liquidation):
+Arguments for compensation in DAI:
 - Most likely, both BAT and ETH will have appreciated since the liquidation event.
 Therefore, a nominal 100% payout will almost certainly result in less value than would be obtained by payment in ETH/BAT.
 However, the payout amount could be adjusted to approximate the amount of appreciation in the planned subsequent poll.
 - The complexity of conducting the compensation is reduced since fewer tokens are involved.
 - Compensation in DAI avoids DAI/ETH and DAI/BAT volatility risk.
 The amount of compensation can be fixed to a number in DAI without worrying about the DAI value of ETH and BAT.